-United States District Court for the
+United States District Court fo or the

 District of

 File Number

 A. B., Plaintiff

+v.
 Notice of Appeal

 C. D., Defendant

-Notice is hereby given that (here name all parties taking the appeal), (plaintiffs) (defendants) in the above named case, hereby appeal to the United States Court of Appeals for the Circuit (from the final judgment) (from an order (describing it)) entered in this action on the day of , 20 .
+in the above named case, hereby app Circuit (from the final judgment) (from the final judgment), 20 name all parties taking the appeal), (plaintiffs) (defendants) eal to the United States Court of Appeals for the man order (describing it)) entered in this action on the 0 (s) Attorney for Address:

-Attorney for

-Address: